 I remember the violin duets I did with our daughter and the musical ensemble when my husband would join in on his recorder.
 We’d inevitably make mistakes and there would be laughter and fun.

 Want the script?
-Here it is from my Christmas post last year: https://www.kathleensfaithwalk.com/raising-kids/christmas-pageant-script/
+Here it is from my 2018 Christmas post: https://www.kathleensfaithwalk.com/raising-kids/christmas-pageant-script/

 - Fix these words of mine in your hearts and minds; tie them as symbols on your hands and bind them on your foreheads.
 Teach them to your children, talking about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Deuteronomy 11:18-19

-[This life is temporary.
+This life is temporary.
 This life is short.
-Let me ask you an important question: If you were to die today, where do you think you would go?
-When this life is over, our bodies will die and become an empty shell, but our souls will continue to live forever.
+When this life is over, our bodies will die and become empty shells, but our souls will continue to live forever.
 Where will the “real you” live?
 Will you live for all eternity separated from God?
 Or will you spend eternity in the presence of God in heaven?
-Learn more so you can make your most important decision: http://www.whoisjesus-really.com/
+Learn more so you can make your most important decision: http://www.godlife.com/gospel/ and http://www.godlife.com/en/about-christianity